awaregroup/IIALab/labs/Lab04.md

 ## Author a deployment.json file

-Now that we have a container with our inferencing logic safely up in our container registry, it's time to create an Azure IoT Edge deployment to our device.
+Now that we have a container with our inferencing logic stored in our container registry, it's time to create an Azure IoT Edge deployment to our device.

-We will do this back on the development PC.

-TODO: Specify where in the lab files
-Amongst the lab files, you will find a deployment json file named deployment.win-x64.json.
-Open this file in VS Code.
-We must fill in the details for the container image we just built above, along with our container registry credentials.
+1. Go to "C:\Labs\Content\src\IoTLabs.IoTEdge"
+1. Edit the "deployment.template.win-x64.json" file

-Search for "{ACR_*}" and replace those values with the correct values for your container repository.
+1. Search for "{ACR_*}" and replace those values with the correct values for your container repository.
 The ACR_IMAGE must exactly match what you pushed, e.g. aiedgelabcr.azurecr.io/customvision:1.0-x64-iotcore

 ## Deploy the IoT Edge deployment.json file.